grdddj/done-for-today/plan.md

 ## Deep work

+UI dashboard - add Vitek, Michal and Matejcik to the list of people whose PRs to take

+Manufacturing tests - LAN interface

 Open PRs:
+- TR homescreen loader - finish the review
-- going back on recovery flow - code improvements
+- going back on recovery flow - add more tests

-- TR homescreen loader - code improvements
+Translations - PR review
+- try the newly translated JSONs and identify what is missing
+- add spanish and german fonts
+- flatten out the JSON structure
+- add script for better CI tests generation

 ## Other work